radekg/terraform-provisioner-ansible/README.md

 - `remote.skip_cleanup`: if set to `true`, Ansible bootstrap data will be left on the server after bootstrap, boolean, default `false`
 - `remote.install_version`: Ansible version to install when `skip_install = false`, string, default `empty string` (latest version available in respective repositories)
 - `remote.local_installer_path`: full path to the custom Ansible installer on the local machine, used when `skip_install = false`, string, default `empty string`; when empty and `skip_install = false`, the default installer is used
+- `remote.remote_installer_directory`: full path to the remote directory where custom Ansible installer will be deployed to and executed from, used when `skip_install = false`, string, default `/tmp`; any intermediate directories will be created; the program will be executed with `bash`, use shebang if program requires a non-shell interpreter; the installer will be saved as `tf-ansible-installer` under the given directory; for `/tmp`, the path will be `/tmp/tf-ansible-installer`
+- `remote.bootstrap_directory`: full path to the remote directory where playbooks, roles, password files and such will be uploaded to, used when `skip_install = false`, string, default `/tmp`; the final directory will have `tf-ansible-bootstrap` appended to it; for `/tmp`, the directory will be `/tmp/tf-ansible-bootstrap`

 ## Usage